 For the future NSS 3.29 release, it is planned that standard builds of NSS will support the TLS 1.3 protocol (although the maximum TLS protocol version enabled by default will remain at TLS 1.2).

-We know that some applications that use NSS do query NSS for the supported range of SSL/TLS protocols, and will enable the maximum enabled protocol version.
+We know that some applications which use NSS, query NSS for the supported range of SSL/TLS protocols, and will enable the maximum enabled protocol version.
 In NSS 3.29, those applications will therefore enable support for the TLS 1.3 protocol.

-In order to prepare for this future change, we'd like to encourage all users of NSS to override the standard NSS 3.28 build configuration by defining NSS_ENABLE_TLS_1_3=1 at build time.
+In order to prepare for this future change, we'd like to encourage all users of NSS to override the standard NSS 3.28 build configuration, by defining NSS_ENABLE_TLS_1_3=1 at build time.
 This will enable support for TLS 1.3.
-We'd like to ask you to please give feedback to the NSS developers for any compatibility issues that you might encounter in your tests.
+Please give feedback to the NSS developers for any compatibility issues that you encounter in your tests.